tnhubbar/excursion-creator/spec.md

 Specs:

- [x]Use Sinatra to build the app
+ [x]Use Sinatra to build the app - Used Sinatra with controllers.
- [x]Use ActiveRecord for storing information in a database [x]Include more than one model class (e.g. User, Post, Category) [x]Include at least one has_many relationship on your User model (e.g. User has_many Posts) [x]Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) [x]Include user accounts with unique login attribute (username or email) [x]Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying [x]Ensure that users can't modify content created by other users [x]Include user input validations
+ [x]Use ActiveRecord for storing information in a database - Used activerecord in models.
+ [x]Include more than one model class (e.g. User, Post, Category) - User, Excursion, Place [x]Include at least one has_many relationship on your User model (e.g. User has_many Posts) User has many exucrsions, Excursions have many Places.
+ [x]Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) - A place belongs to an excursion.
+ [x]Include user accounts with unique login attribute (username or email) - Unique login on welcome page.
+ [x]Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying - CRUD used in controller.
+ [x]Ensure that users can't modify content created by other users - Can only modify if owner of excursion is logged in.
+ [x]Include user input validations - Complete in model.

- BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) []Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+ BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) [x]Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm